narayan123git/Vehicle-Rental-System-/README.md

 - **Problem Statement:** Develop a database for a Vehicle Rental System

 ## About the Project
 We created this database system to help rental systems keep track of their vehicles, customers, and rental transactions.
-Our system makes it easy to see which cars are available, track customer history, and analyze rental patterns.
+Our system makes it easy to see which cars are available, track customer history, and analyze rental patterns

 ## Virtual Database
 For this project, we set up a virtual database using MySQL Command Line Client.
 We chose this approach because: